easyt0re/piecewiseLinearModel/README.md

 - distinguish joint torque and motor torque (the modeling of gear ratio)
 - increase the dimension of the case (more complex wall)

+# 20210131
+## copied *plotTypical.m* to the project util
+for the ToH paper, I had "typical response" plots.
+I did it with the *plotTypical.m* and \*.mat like *typHandd10.mat*. for the grid gain scheduling paper, Lei was suggesting a plot like that. so I copied this script over. originally, it's in "Simscape TAU" folder, where all my files were before starting this project structure.

 # 20210112
 to rest my suspicions, I regenerated all QTs with a longer initialization delay. minStiff plot was like the new traj plot,